MonteBearo/Discourse-Docs/Runtime/Components/Scene-Reference-Handlers/custom-scene-reference-handler.md

 ---

-You can then add `MyComponentReferenceHandler` to your EventBehaviour, and you will be able to assign instances of the class in the inspector.
+You can then add `MyComponentReferenceHandler` to your EventBehaviour, and you will be able to assign instances of `MyComponent` to it in the inspector.